To Obtain a Building Permit

-Please note that applications for a Farm Exemption MUST be accompanied by a site plan showing the location & size of all buildings on the property, floor plan showing use, elevation drawing showing height to highest point, a current title search and copies of all covenants, easements and rights of way registered on the title.
-The RDOS can obtain these documents for the applicant if necessary.
-All associated fees must be paid before Exemption can be issued.
+Please note that applications for farm buildings or exemptions MUST be accompanied by a site plan showing the location & size of all buildings on the property, floor plan showing use, elevation drawing showing height to highest point, a current title search and copies of all covenants, easements and rights of way registered on the title.
+The RDOS can obtain the title & legal documents for the applicant if necessary.
+All associated fees must be paid before Exemption/Permit can be issued.

 Applications for Demolitions

 Demolition applications cost $150.
 The owner must prove compliance with the approved disposal plan and pass an inspection of the demolition site by a building official.

 Applications for Complex Buildings

 In addition to the above requirements, applications for complex buildings must include a letter of assurance in the form of Schedule A, Building Code analysis, and letters of assurance (Schedule B) for each registered professional required on the project.